Customer and Regulatory Complaints for LPL Financial

 We are investigating customer complaints against LPL Financial.
-If you or someone you know has a complaint with an LPL Financial advisor, please call us at 212-203-9300 for a free and confidential attorney consultation.
+If you or someone you know has a complaint with an LPL Financial advisor, please call us at 800-767-8040 for a free and confidential attorney consultation.
+Our law firm has experience handling complaints involving non-traded REITs, financial misconduct and financial advisor negligence.
+We are not paid unless we are able to recover money on our client’s behalf.

 In December 2017, a FINRA panel ruled that LPL Financial failed to supervise its former broker Charles Fackrell, who pleaded guilty in 2016 to operating a $1.4 million Ponzi scheme in 2016.
 He was ordered to serve a 63-month prison sentence plus three years of supervised release, in addition to the $820,000 in restitution he was ordered to pay the customers who invested in the scheme.